Find out which types of food are zero-rated and which are standard-rated for VAT purposes.

 Packaging simply to contain, protect and promote the food it contains, is considered part of the supply of the food inside it, rather than a supply in its own right, and takes the same liability as its contents.

 However, if you supply zero-rated foodstuffs in containers, which do more than contain, protect and promote their contents, these containers constitute supplies in their own right.
-Your supplies are then mixed supplies, and you must account for tax on that part of their price as described in paragraph 6.1 of this notice.
+Your supplies are then mixed supplies, and you must account for tax on that part of their price as described in paragraph 6.1 of this guidance.

 - any container which you specifically advertise or hold out for sale as having value in its own right (for example, by advertising the product as ‘with free storage tin’)